 - Maintain an up-to-date passport for international travel.

 Students are required to maintain a cumulative GPA of 3.0 and may not earn less than a grade of B in 10 or more credits.
-Any documented pattern of unprofessional behavior will be addressed by the Director and may be subject to dismissal from the program.
+Any documented pattern of unprofessional behavior will be addressed by the Director and the student may be subject to dismissal from the program.